 The faculty, therefore, expect that all students will demonstrate proficiency, with or without reasonable accommodation, in all degree requirements.
-All students are expected to carry out the tasks, both intellectual and physical, of the foundational science and clinical curricula either without accommodations or only with those accommodations that are reasonable and appropriate in the range of settings and circumstances in which our educational program is based.
+All BUSM students are expected to carry out the tasks, both intellectual and physical, of the foundational science and clinical curricula, either without accommodations or with those accommodations that are reasonable and appropriate in the range of settings and circumstances in which our educational program is based.
 Reasonable accommodations enable students with disabilities to meet BUSM’s standards.
 Reasonable accommodations do not provide cognitive support or medical knowledge, substitute for essential clinical skills, or supplement clinical or ethical judgement.
 Reasonable accommodations will never eliminate essential curricular elements or requirements that have been established as part of the medical school curriculum.

 The following technical standards have been formally adopted by the Boston University School of Medicine.
-A candidate for the MD degree must have abilities and skills in the areas of observation; communication; sensory and motor coordination and function; intellectual-conceptual, integrative, and quantitative abilities; and behavioral and social attributes as described below.
-The use of a human intermediary to attain these competencies means that a student’s judgment is guided by another person’s powers of observation and interpretation.
-Students are, therefore, not permitted to use such intermediaries in meeting the technical standards of BUSM.
+A candidate for the MD degree must have abilities and skills in the areas of observation, communication, sensory and motor coordination and function, intellectual-conceptual, integrative, and quantitative abilities; and behavioral and social attributes as described below.
+It is a breach of professional conduct for a provisionally accepted student or BUSM student to knowingly misrepresent abilities or provide false information.

-Students must be able to observe and participate in those demonstrations and experiments in the foundational science curriculum deemed essential by the faculty.
+Students must be able to observe and fully participate in all aspects of the foundational science curriculum.
 They must also be able to accurately observe a patient and the surrounding environment, both at a distance and close at hand, noting nonverbal, as well as verbal signals.
-Such observation necessitates the functional use of sensory modalities including vision, hearing and sense of smell.

 Students must be able to communicate effectively and sensitively with patients and their families, as well as with all members of the health care team in a variety of different settings.
 Communication includes speaking, reading, writing, and perceiving nonverbal communication and interpretation of patient monitoring devices.
 Students must communicate effectively and efficiently in both oral and written English.
-They must hear, comprehend, and speak intelligibly so as to accurately elicit, assess, transmit and record information regarding all features of a patient’s physical and emotional status.
+They must be able to accurately elicit, comprehend, interpret, transmit and record information regarding all features of a patient’s physical and emotional status.
 They must possess reading skills at a level sufficient to accomplish, in a timely manner, all administrative requirements, as well as to meet the performance expectations of the faculty in all areas of the curriculum.
 As members of the health care team, students must be able to provide audible and intelligible verbal information in urgent and semi-urgent situations, and respond immediately and appropriately to verbal communication, even in unpredictable and chaotic clinical settings.